 - Do you think the distance you have people walk affects the precision of your experiment and the quality of your best-fit line?
 What happens if you only count steps over a short distance (5 meters) or a longer distance (40 meters)?

 - How does the speed of walking affect the number of steps required to go a certain distance?
 You can do an experiment where you walk the 20 meter distance slowly, moderately fast, or very fast to see if the number of steps changes with speed.
 Will there be more steps for slower or faster walking?
 What about running?

 - Would taller people take less time to walk the 20 m course?
 If you recorded your data with a sensor app, you can look back at your recorded graphs and read the duration of the walk from the graphs.
 Make a new scatter plot with the height of the person on the X-axis and the duration on the Y-axis.
 Do you see a clear relation?
 If you did not use a sensor app, you can use a stopwatch to time how long it takes each volunteer to walk 20 meters.

 - Do people of the same height all take steps of the same length?
 What if two people are the same height but one of them has longer or shorter legs relative to their body?
 Try to find a bunch of volunteers who are about the same height, and measure their total height and the length of their legs.
 Does the ratio of leg length to body length affect how many steps they take to walk a certain distance?

-- If you have a video camera, you can use it to find out how exactly the graph from the Science Journal app corresponds to walking motion.
+- If you have a video camera, you can use it to find out how exactly the graph from your sensor app corresponds to walking motion.
 Use the camera to film a person walking from the side, and hit record on the camera at the same time someone hits record in the app.
 Then, the video's timeline will be synced up with the x-axis time of the recorded data.
 What point in your step (for example, when you first lift your foot up, when your foot is off the ground, when you put your foot down, etcetera) do the peaks and valleys in the graph correspond to?